ethereum/glados/SETUP_GUIDE.md

 All commands are issued on `machine-a` unless otherwise stated.

 Important notes:
 - If `glados-monitor`, `glados-audit` and `glados-web` are in `sqlite::memory:`-mode they won't be able to share a database.
-- The database used is ephemeral (for testing) and will be removed if the machine reboots.
+In-memory databases are ephemeral and only persist as long as the process is running.

 Start Ethereum execution client (not covered here).